-The annual financial statement of the Fund is subject to external audit.
-The auditors are appointed by Audit Scotland, as part of the process to ensure that public funds are properly safeguarded and accounted for.
+The annual accounts of the Fund is subject to external audit.
+The auditor is appointed by Audit Scotland, as part of the process to ensure that public funds are properly safeguarded and accounted for.

 Professional Advisers and External Service Providers